Amazon

 Appendices

-The appendices section of this report contains supplementary information that the team at Platform Executive deems helpful in providing a more comprehensive understanding of the report's contents.
+The appendices section of this report contains supplementary information that we deem helpful in providing a more comprehensive understanding of the report.

 Methodology